codebuddies/backend/community_health_file.md

 * find open source projects to work on
 * form study groups
 * collect learning paths and share them
-* pair programming -- find 1-hour pair programming partners for any topics in a much more easier ways
+* pair programming -- find 1-hour pair programming partners for any topics in a much more easier way

 ## **Role of Backend**
 The backend of CBV3 is an app which is composed of Django REST Framework that provides API endpoints which the frontend app (React) consumes.